nikolaydubina/everything-wrong-with-swiftdata/README.md

 ## iCloud

+- there is no way to tell if sync is complete
+- there is no way to tell if sync is in-progress
+- there is no way to tell when sync will start
+- there is no way to trigger sync manually
 - SwiftData iCloud does not support unique IDs for objects
 - schema migration has to be triggered manually from Development environment and promoted to Production